citp/privacy-policy-historical/p/pi/pio/pioneerthinking.com.md

-> *The following text is extracted and transformed from the pioneerthinking.com privacy policy that was archived on 2007-12-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071227100858id_/http%3A//www.pioneerthinking.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pioneerthinking.com privacy policy that was archived on 2008-05-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080519063808id_/http%3A//www.pioneerthinking.com/privacy.html) for the most accurate reproduction.*

-# Pioneer Thinking - Privacy
+# Privacy - Pioneer Thinking

 Dear Friend,